CodingDog67/Urban-Environment-Detection/README.md

 #### Reference experiment
 This section should detail the results of the reference experiment.
 It should includes training metrics and a detailed explanation of the algorithm's performances.

+By using Augmentation and tweaking of the learning rate and warm-up rate from to

+we were able to improve the inital results by a mile as can be seen on the tensorboards below

 #### Improve on the reference
 Definitely more time could be spend on hyperparameter tuning or choosing a more complex model but due to limited computing resources this remains to be future work.